PrincetonUniversity/monthly_sponsor_reports/README.md

 $ python monthly_sponsor_reports.py --report-type=users --months=1 --email
 ```

+## Dry Run

+- hard code the date range at the top

+- comment out the assert statement which checks for 1st or 15th of month

+- run it

+- then remove brakefile, uncomment assert and comment date range

 ## Definitions

 A 2-hour job (wall-clock time) that allocates 4 CPU-cores consumes 8 CPU-hours.
 Similarly, a 2-hour job that allocates 4 GPUs consumes 8 GPU-hours.
 If a group is ranked 5 of 20 then it used the fifth most CPU-hours or GPU-hours of the 20 groups.